sommarskog/sql-docs/docs/t-sql/statements/create-database-transact-sql.md

 To create a database, a login must be one of the following:

 - The server-level principal login
-- The Microsoft Entra administrator for the for the [logical server in Azure](/azure/azure-sql/database/logical-servers)
+- The Microsoft Entra administrator for the [logical server in Azure](/azure/azure-sql/database/logical-servers)
 - A login that is a member of the `dbcreator` database role

 ## Examples